Applicasa/Sample-App-Unity/README.md

 For iOS:
 1. You need Xcode in order to build your project.
 (Download Xcode from the app store https://developer.apple.com/xcode/).
+2. Open the 'Facebook' toolbar menu then 'Edit settings' and verify there's a valid Facebook Id, if not set this 494708670563462
+3. Open 'Applicasa' toolbar menu then 'iOS settings' and verify there's a valid Facebook Id, if not set this 494708670563462

-2. Click “Build & Run” in unity and then cancel when it reaches Xcode.
+4. Click “Build & Run” in unity and then cancel when it reaches Xcode.
-3. Open the Xcode project go to -> Build settings -> search ”Enable Objective-C Exceptions” and set to YES.
+5. Open the Xcode project go to -> Build settings -> search ”Enable Objective-C Exceptions” and set to YES.

 For Android:
 1. open the "Build setting" ->player settings -> publishing setting -> select browse keystore -> select the keystore "unitySample.keystore".